sergera/mc2-solidity/docs/StrategyPool.md

 _Description:_
 Should be called by the owner after performing a trade.
 This call will unlock the `acquireAssetBeforeTrade` and `redeem`functions.
 This function also emits the `GiveBackAfterTrade` event, which can be listened to off-chain.

+_NOTE:_
+This function unlocks all functions that were locked with a `acquireAssetBeforeTrade` call.

 ---